 Check Out These 14 Unique Breakout Session Ideas

-If you’re hosting a conference, convention, or company retreat, then you’ll probably want to plan a few breakout sessions over the course of the event.
+If you’re hosting a conference, convention, or company retreat, then you’ll probably want to implement a few breakout session ideas over the course of the event.
 Even if you have incredible presentations and keynote speakers lined up, breakout sessions empower your attendees to interact with each other and apply the lessons they’ve learned throughout the day.
 Breakout sessions should take place in small groups and be relatively short and to the point, with concrete takeaways.

 1. Play the spectrogram game